mdklatt/serial-python/doc/tutorial.md

 Filters can be chained and are called in order for each record.
 If a filter returns `None` the record is immediately dropped.
 For the best performance filters should be ordered from most restrictive (most likely to return `None`) to least.

     reader.filter(MonthFilter(3), LocalTime(-6))  # March only, time is CST

+### Predefined Filters

-The library defines the `FieldFilter` class for use with Readers and Writers:
+The library defines the `FieldFilter` class for use with Readers and Writers.

         from serial.core import FieldFilter

         ...

         # Drop all records where the color field is not crimson or cream.
         whitelist = FieldFilter("color", ("crimson", "cream"))
         reader.filter(whitelist)

         # Drop all records where the color field is orange.
         blacklist = FieldFilter("color", ("orange",), whitelist=False)
         reader.filter(blacklist)

 ## Extending Core Classes ##